 Let’s do the name, first, shall we?
 You’ve probably figured out one half of biskut kacang, anyway, haven’t you?
 The name is in Malay, and let me tell you, it is one of the easiest languages there is to learn.

-There are no tenses, and there is no gender differentiation in the language, apart from the actual pronouns.
+There are no tenses, and there is no gender differentiation in the language apart from the actual nouns.
 On top of that, it borrows heavily from English.

 While not my native tongue, Malay is one of the 3 languages I grew up speaking, and it was also my second language in school.
-We used to make up words for our essays when stuck and half the time, we’d be correct!
-Hilarious!
+We used to make up all sorts of Malay words when doing our essay, amazingly (or not), we were correct half the time!

 But back to biskut kacang and what the name means: